bdcoder2/rmp/README.md

       </ul>
       If no methods are provided, then the HTTP GET and POST methods are used by default.
-      Multiple HTTP methods can be specified by using the logical OR operator (|) between method verb, for example, to allow the GET or DELETE methods:
+      Multiple HTTP methods can be specified by using the logical OR operator (|) between method verbs, for example, to allow the GET or DELETE methods:

       routemap.http_methods.GET | routemap_http_methods.DELETE
   </dd>